Q: Where do you get your ideas?

 A. There are so many worthy causes I’d love to support, but unfortunately, I get so many requests for donations that I simply can’t accommodate everyone.
 What you may not realize is that authors receive a limited number of copies of their own books, and after those have run out we have to buy them just like everybody else.
 By the time I’ve shared my author copies with family and friends, I rarely have any left over for donations.

-I’m always happy to autograph books for your fund-raiser, though, or send along signed bookplates.
+I’m always happy to send along autographed bookplates for your fund-raiser, though.
 See the instructions in the question above if this option is of interest.